 Accuracy of Student Records

 In order to ensure that admission information, registration materials and other mailings reach students in a timely manner, it is each student’s responsibility to ensure their address and all other contact information is kept up-to-date.
-Students may do this in writing using a Student Information Change Form, available for download at kpu.ca/ses/forms, or they may do this in Online Self-Service.
+Students may make updates in Online Self-Service or in writing using a Student Information Change Form, which available for download at kpu.ca/ses/forms.
 KPU will contact applicants, students and alumni through their mailing address, as well as through their KPU email address, which is provided upon application to the university.
 KPU does not accept responsibility for problems caused by incorrect or out-of-date address information.

 A student who changes her or his legal name subsequent to applying and being accepted at KPU must officially notify the Office of the Registrar in writing and provide official documentation of the change (e.g. marriage certificate).
 Similarly, a student that provides documents to KPU that have been issued under a previous name must also provide official documentation of the change of name.
 A Student Information Change Form may be used to notify KPU and is available for download at kpu.ca/ses/forms.